ncmatson/debate-piece/README.md

-This will be the data acquisition and pre-processing for a sonification of the presidential debates
+#Debate-Piece

+This is a sonification piece intended for real-time performance.
+The source material comes from the transcript of the first presidential debate between Donald Trump and Hillary Clinton.